About us

 Hattie Worboys, Founder & Artistic Director

-About: Body Talks Movement is a Community Interest Company that runs an international children's dance film workshop programme, whilst creating films and art installations for the wider public.
-BTM gives voice to ‘the unheard’ and harnesses the healing potential of movement and other expressive digital art forms.
+About: Body Talks Movement (BTM) is a Community Interest Company that runs an international children's dance film workshop programme, whilst creating films and art installations for the wider public.
+BTM gives voice to ‘the unheard’ and harnesses the potential of movement and other expressive digital art forms.

 We aim to connect marginalised and culturally diverse groups whilst building bridges across international, socio-economic, and cultural divides.